tretherington/nlmpy/README.md

 If that does not work you could also simply move the `NLMpy.py` file to the same location on your computer as a Python script that wants to import `NLMpy`, then when those scripts are executed they will import all the `NLMpy` functions.
-So while this approach doesn’t actually install `NLMpy` onto your computer, it does at least allow you to make use of the functionality of `NLMpy` within a neighbouring Python script.
+So while this approach does not actually install `NLMpy` onto your computer, it does at least allow you to make use of the functionality of `NLMpy` within a neighbouring Python script.